mjlee111/qtros/README.md

 You can clone this package and use.

 ### To make this possible, I used ~~_MultiThread_~~.
 I used different thread for ROS, and UI.
+### I couldn't find any other solutions.
+If you have any other solution, let me know.

 # Codes
 ## 1. src